tenapato/stocks-app-v2/README.md

 ---
 ## Architecture

-The proposed architecture is based on a MERN Fullstack app.
-And is also divided intro micro-services MERN meaning the following:
+- The proposed architecture is based on a MERN Fullstack app.
+- It is also divided intro micro-services
+MERN meaning the following:
 - M: MongoDB for the database
 - E: Express